 Other fee information.
-If a 501(c)(3) organization provides a requester with notice of a fee and the requester does not pay the fee within 30 days, it may ignore the request.
+If a 501(c)(3) organization provides a requester with notice of a fee and the requester does not pay the fee within 30 days, the 501(c)(3) organization may ignore the request.

-If a requester's check does not clear on deposit, it may ignore the request.
+If a requester's check does not clear on deposit, the 501(c)(3) organization may ignore the request.